leedenkraquel/leedenkraquel.github.io/projects/OpenAIRacecar.md

 summary: A neural network that drives a racecar around a racetrack.
 ---

 "OpenAI is an AI research and deployment company.
-Our mssion is to ensure that artificial general intelligence benefits all of humanity." ([openai.com/about/](https://openai.com/about/)) Besides their mission statement, the team at OpenAI provides people around the world with strong datasets that can be used to train machine learning models.
+Our mssion is to ensure that artificial general intelligence benefits all of humanity" ([openai.com/about/](https://openai.com/about/)).
+Besides their mission statement, the team at OpenAI provides people around the world with strong datasets that can be used to train machine learning models.
 Some of famous models researched using OpenAI are [DALLE2](https://openai.com/dall-e-2/) and the [Dota 2 bot](https://openai.com/blog/dota-2/).
 I used a popular set to train a neural network to drive a racecar using the Markov Decision Process ([MDP](https://en.wikipedia.org/wiki/Markov_decision_process)) and behavioral cloning.

 # Car Racing Simulator
 The project used the CarRacing-v0 environment from OpenAI.
 The simulator generates an environment of states.
 These states are represented by 11,132 colored images which when strung together create an animation similar to a video.
 Each image is defined by a 96x96x3 matrix which stores the red, green, and blue (rgb) values of each pixel in the image.
 Near the bottom of each state, there are three bars which indicate the current speed, steering position, and braking status of the racecar.
 The dataset used to train the model is a set of state action pairs that when combined demonstrate a quality run through the racetrack.
 That is why the model uses behavioral cloning.
 It is able to see the current position of the car with respect to the road as a difference in color along with the current speed, steering position, and braking status of the training agent compared to the expected action to take and attempts to replicate that behavior when that scenario appears while driving.